meeshkan/hmt/README.md

 ### Tutorial

-The [Meeshkan tutorial](https://github.com/meeshkan/meeshkan-tutorial) covers the most essential aspects of the collect, build and mock flow.
+The quickest way to get an overview of Meeshkan is to complete our [interactive tutorial](https://github.com/meeshkan/meeshkan-tutorial).
+It walks you through the collect, build, and mock flow - while also covering the concepts necessary for development.

 ### Hello world